-The applicant should provide information on their current mission and structure, scope of current activities, and an organizational chart, and describe how these all contribute to the ability of the organization to conduct the program requirements and meet program expectations.
+Provide information on the applicant agency's current mission and structure, scope of current activities, and an organizational chart, and describe how these all contribute to the ability of the organization to conduct the program requirements and meet program expectations.

-The applicant must provide the following items to complete the content of their applications.
-Please note these are supplementary in nature, and are not a continuation of the project narrative.
-The applicant should label each appendix.
+Please provide the following items to complete the content of the application.
+Please note that these are supplementary in nature, and are not intended to be a continuation of the project narrative.
+Be sure each appendix is clearly labeled.

-(4) Appendix D: Letters of Agreement and/or Description(s) of Proposed/Existing Contracts (project specific).
-The applicant must provide any documents that describe working relationships between the applicant agency and other agencies and programs cited in the proposal.
+(4) Appendix D: Letters of Agreement and/or Description(s) of Proposed/Existing Contracts (project specific) Provide any documents that describe working relationships between the applicant agency and other agencies and programs cited in the proposal.
 Documents that confirm actual or pending contractual agreements should clearly describe the roles of the subcontractors and any deliverable.
-Letters of Agreement must be dated.
+Letters of agreements must be dated.

 3. Submission Dates and Times

 The body of the application and required forms can be submitted using the e-Grants system.
-In addition to electronically submitted materials, applicants are required to provide a hard copy of the application face page (Standard Form 424) with the original signature of an individual authorized to act for the applicant agency or organization and to assume for the organization the obligations imposed by the terms and conditions of the grant award.
-If required, the applicant will also need to submit a hard copy of the Standard Form LLL and/or certain Program-related forms (e.g., Program Certifications) with the original signature of an individual authorized to act for the applicant agency.
+In addition to electronically submitted materials, applicants are required to provide a hard copy of the application face page (Standard Form 424 [Revised 07/03]) with the original signature of an individual authorized to act for the applicant agency or organization and to assume for the organization the obligations imposed by the terms and conditions of the grant award.
+The application is not considered complete until both the electronic application and the hard copy of the face page with the original signature are received.

-Mailed or Hand-Delivered Hard-Copy Applications.
-The applicant who submit applications in hard copy (via mail or hand-delivered) must submit an original and two copies of the application.
+Mailed Hard Copy Applications: Applications submitted in hard copy must include an original and two copies of the application.
 The original application must be signed by an individual authorized to act for the applicant agency or organization and to assume for the organization the obligations imposed by the terms and conditions of the grant award.

-HHS will consider mailed or hand-delivered applications as having met the deadline if Start Printed Page 52393they are received by the OPHS Office of Grant Management receives them on or before 5 p.m. eastern time on the deadline date specified in the DATES section of the announcement.
-The application deadline date requirement specified in this announcement supersedes the instructions in the OPHS-1.
+Mailed applications will be considered as meeting the deadline if Start Printed Page 52393they are received by the OPHS Office of Grants Management on or before 5 p.m. eastern time on the deadline date specified in the DATES section of the announcement.
+The application deadline date requirement specified in this announcement supercedes the instructions in the OPHS-1.
 Applications that do not meet the deadline will be returned to the applicant unread.